dgroomes/my-github-explorer/README.md

 * [ ] Consider paginating through the results.
 This would be a cool application because we would see the table size grow.
 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
-* [ ] Use Redux.
+* [ ] IN PROGRESS Use Redux.
 I think I want to use Redux Sagas specifically.
 I don't grok Redux.
-I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
+I need to learn it an app that
+  "does real things" like make HTTP requests and handles a rich UI.
 Hopefully I'll get it.
 I'm expecting the Redux devtools will be particularly useful, but jury is out.
+   * DONE Start by bringing in the dependencies and maybe doing a "hello world".
+   * DONE Port one instance of `setState` to Redux.
+The lowest level (the leaf node) is where `useEffect` uses `setState`.
+     We'll port over all other usages and the `useEffect` usages in a later task.
+     * DONE Redux wants only serializable data in the state.
+Makes sense (although profoundly limiting; but constraints can be good).
+Take only what I need in place of the `Response` object.
+   * Redux dev tools
+   * Port everything else to Redux
+   * Add in Sagas (also "hello world")
+   * Here is the real experiment: can we figure out how to implement the logic in Sagas?
 * [ ] Consider enforcing `noImplicitAny`
 * [x] DONE Consider adding Prettier or something.
 I'm mostly annoyed with arbitrarily using double and single quotes and using and not using semicolons.